 Based on the literature review it was concluded that most of clinical centres in developing countries still work with old and traditional health offering tools and equipment.
 Considering this fact, and the limited number of previous works for investigating the users' perceptions towards application of sensor platforms (specifically) in healthcare system, this study decided to use a qualitative approach primarily.
 As Flick [43] suggested, in cases where the phenomenon under investigation lacks previous research, the researcher needs to first elaborate and analyse the area.
-Hence, this study will first investigate the opinions of chronic ill patients and health professionals, attitudes, concerns and perception towards application of sensor-based platforms for continuous monitoring of their chronic conditions in developing regions.
+Hence, this study will first investigate the opinions of chronic ill patients and health professionals, attitudes, concerns and perception towards application in developing regions.
 The qualitative approach will help to answer predefined research questions.